-Hester Bateman is truly one of the most famous and world renowned female silversmiths.
-She is so renowned that her Mark can double and sometimes triple the value of a piece.
-Many think that this is because she was a female silversmith, but she was by no means the only one around at the time.
-In fact, she has a huge following of American collectors, which helps to maintain the high price and desirability of her pieces.
+Hester Bateman is one of the most famous and world renowned female silversmiths.
+She is so renowned that her Mark can double and often triple the value of a piece.
+She has a huge following of American collectors, which helps to maintain the high price and desirability of her pieces.
 Interestingly, her career as a silversmith was never actually intended.
 This possibly makes her skill and shrewd business instincts even more impressive!

 Hester was born in 1708 and baptised later that year in London on the 7th of October 1708.
 Around the age of 15 Hester married John Bateman, a chain maker and wire drawer in central London in 1732.
 Together, they had five children: John, Peter, Jonathan, Letitia, and Ann.
 Their sons, Peter and Jonathan, were both doing their silversmith apprenticeships.
 When John died in 1760 however, he entrusted Hester with his small workshop practice.
 This suggests that she was already an accomplished silversmith.
 In order for a woman to become a member of the craft at this time she had to have lived with her husband for 7 years.